 - Open: Anyone can join by using the “Join” button

-- Campaign Key: Requires a 6 digit campaign key
+- Locked: Requires a 6 digit campaign key

-- Locked: Nobody can join via the directory and must be invited by phone number
+- Closed: Nobody can join via the directory and must be invited by phone number

 - Reach URL Slug: Every Reach campaign has a unique URL “slug” which is added to the end of all your Reach links to identify which campaign the links is meant for.
 Your slug is automatically generated when we first build your campaign.
 You can change it here any time you want but do keep in mind that if you’ve already shared any links to your campaign with anyone, if you change your slug, those links will not be able to redirect to your campaign properly.